-BySubhayu Bandyopadhyay , Rubén Hernández-Murillo, Christopher J. Martinek , Elizabeth La Jeunesse
+BySubhayu Bandyopadhyay , Rubén Hernández-Murillo, Christopher J. Martinek , Elizabeth A. La Jeunesse

 Overall nonfarm payroll employment growth slowed between June 2006 and June 2007 relative to the previous year in most metropolitan areas of the Eighth Federal Reserve District.
 Louisville, in particular, had a sharper slowdown compared with the other main metro areas.
 Manufacturing employment fell in all the four major metropolitan statistical areas of the District.
 On the other hand, the education and health sector, as well as the leisure and hospitality sector, saw at least 1 percent growth in all the major metro areas.
 The trade, transportation and utilities sector also added jobs in all of these metro areas.

 The Eighth District is composed of four zones, each of which is centered around one of the four main cities: Little Rock, Louisville, Memphis and St. Louis.

 Total nonfarm payroll employment in the Little Rock metro area increased by 1.6 percent between June 2006 and June 2007.
 This increase is similar to the nation's growth of 1.5 percent over the same period.
 Little Rock's growth, however, has slowed since the previous year, when it had reached 2.5 percent.
 The slowing was also larger than that experienced by the nation as a whole; the country's job growth was 1.8 percent between June 2005 and June 2006.